 - We allow simultaneous submissions—writers please notify us and withdraw your piece if your work is selected for publication elsewhere.
 If you withdraw your work, you may submit another piece in the same genre.

-- We no longer allow multiple submissions—please send only one piece at a time (unless you're sending three micros, of course), until you've heard back from us.
+- We no longer allow multiple submissions—please send only one piece at a time (unless you're sending three micros, of course, which count as one submission), until you've heard back from us.

 - If your story is declined, we ask that you wait three months before submitting again to the same genre, unless an editor requests more work from you.

-- Kindly double-space your submission and use Times New Roman 12.
+- Please double-space your submission and use Times New Roman 12.
+Email us if you need accommodations.

 - Include a brief cover letter with your publication history and any relevant content warnings (if applicable).